hsf-training/cpluspluscourse/README.md

 For the time being, we maintain both a raw `Makefile` and a `CMakeLists.txt`.

-The `make` command which should work straightfully on any linux-like system.
+The `make` command should work directly on any linux-like system.
 The `make solution` command should build the solution.
 - Do we require gmake ?
 - Do we require bash shell ?